 To learn more, see this article: Playing Cards About Novels

 7. House of Cards

 Building a house of cards, or a "card tower", is not as easy as it looks!
 Also called "card-stacking", there's a Wikipedia page here devoted to this subject too.
 Bryan Berg (USA) created a world record 72 stories in 1992, and since then has kept and broken this and numerous other related records, including the tallest house of cards, and largest house of cards.
 In 2010 he built a replica of a hotel, which took 44 days and 218,792 cards (more than 4,000 decks) - it weighed over 250kg, and was 3 metres tall and 10.5 metres long.
-See a video profile about Bryan here.
-Some googling will help you find some techniques to improve your card stacking abilities.
+See a profile about Bryan in the article linked below, which also includes some video tutorials that explain techniques to improve your card stacking abilities.
 Pick up some decks from the Under $5 range for some nice decks to use that won't break your budget.

 George Hart has some great ideas for using playing cards to create complex polyhedral shapes.
 You can find out more at his website, which includes full instructions.
 A great idea for math class perhaps?